|Upcoming Choir Tours|

 Being a chorister means being a part of an ancient choral tradition that extends back 1000 years.
 The Cathedral of St. John's nationally recognized chorister program, based on the renowned Royal School of Church Music syllabus, began in the Fall of 2006.
 All that is required to qualify for the chorister program is a sparkle in the eye, enthusiasm, intelligence, and potential: candidates don't need to have had any formal singing experience.
 The girls and boys will receive an unparalleled musical and general education at St. John's and explore the finest sacred music written for children's voices from the 14th century to the present day.
 They will make friends for life and make unique memories which they will treasure forever.

-Auditions/interviews for these two internationally-recognized programs will take place June 6-10, 2016 by appointment for the new season, which begins on Tuesday, September 6.
-Letters of acceptance and placement phone calls will occur no later than mid August.
-The program year runs to late May, 2017.
+Auditions/interviews for these two internationally-recognized programs will take place June 19-22, 2017 by appointment for the new season, which begins on Tuesday, September 5.
+The program year runs to late May, 2018.

 One instructor and one assistant per choir of no more than 16 participants in each ensemble ensures a high level of attention to the musical development of each child.
 There is no fee for this excellent musical education.
 We expect a high level of commitment and dedication to the program in return.

-Children will have the opportunity for weekly rehearsals and performance within the context of liturgy; concert performances of a professional nature with other well-established groups such as the Santa Fe Opera and the New Mexico Philharmonic; national and international touring; and the chance to participate in the making of internationally-released recordings.
+Children will have the opportunity for weekly rehearsals and performance within the context of liturgy; concert performances of a professional nature with other well-established groups such as the Santa Fe Opera; the opportunity to be invited on international and national touring; and the chance to participate in the making of internationally-released recordings.

 Auditions for the Cathedral Choir take place throughout the season.